Dance India Dance Launch: Media Persons Injured; Kareena Kapoor’s Reaction Will SURPRISE You!

 How The Mishap Happened?

 Apparently, when the media persons came on the sets, many couldn't spot the pits and fell in the gaps!
 As per the report, the depth of these pits was between 5 to 6 feet.
-One of the journalist got his ankle twisted and had few bruises.
+One of the journalists got his ankle twisted and had few bruises.
 Nearly five media persons fell in the four pits one after the other.

 Vastu-Shanti Needs To Be Done On DID Sets!